Geovation/geovation.github.io/_posts/2020-03-31-ethical-hacking-startups.md

 ## Carry/Bring your own device (BYOD)

-This approach is now the norm for start-ups and entrepreneurs, as it provides flexibility, brings down the expenditure and working on a familiar personal device has been associated with an increase in productivity.
+This approach is now the norm for start-ups and entrepreneurs, as it provides flexibility, brings down the expenditure.
+The familiarity of working on a personal device has been associated with an increase in productivity.
 It can also minimise overheads for the start-up relating to procurement and provisioning.
 At the same time, BYOD can be a real challenge when it comes to security.

 ## Is your start-up ready against web attacks?

 There’s no silver bullet.
-The theory suggests that, a developer that applies secure coding practices by using thorough input/output sanitization could eliminate all vulnerabilities, making an application immune to malicious manipulation.
+The theory suggests that, a developer that applies secure coding practices by using thorough input/output sanitization could eliminate all "low hanging fruits" vulnerabilities, making an application immune to malicious manipulation.

 ### web application firewall (WAF)

-Another solution to address the attacks related to web applications is to use a WAF.
+Another solution to deal with the attacks related to web applications is to use a WAF.
 A web application firewall helps protect a web application against malicious HTTP traffic.
 It works by placing the WAF between the company server and the potential threats to the web application.
 The WAF can protect against attacks like cross site forgery, cross site scripting, SQL injection, and can help to meet criteria for compliance certification.
 Examples of Web Application Firewall include [CloudFlare’s WAF][cwaf], [Amazon AWS WAF][awaf].

 # What is Hacking?